OpenConext-Attic/OpenConext-vm/README.md

     $ vagrant basebox export demo.openconext.org &&
     $ vagrant box remove demo.openconext.org
     $ vagrant box add demo.openconext.org demo.openconext.org.box

+The third command is necessary to clean up previous boxes.
+If this is the first time you can ignore the following:

+    $ Box 'demo.openconext.org' could not be found

 Then instantiate the box: